Something went wrong

 15.6M1.1M

-97 Warren Number Two Heating Oil Companies Go The Distance
+97 Warren Fuel Oil Companies Go The Distance

-With 664,748,714.28 gallons of fuel oil delivered to Warren houses last winter, the Warren community relies on its 97 oil companies when temperatures dip.
+With 664,748,714.28 gallons of number two heating oil delivered to Warren houses during this past winter, the Warren community looks to its 97 oil companies to keep warm throughout the winter.
 Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Warren, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the oil to residences and companies throughout Warren and the surrounding vicinity.
+Then, the truck delivers the fuel oil to residences and companies throughout Warren and the surrounding area.